Dr. Nisha Cooch PhD, PMP

 People with rheumatoid arthritis, for instance, can benefit from being outdoors or working out in the gym, but their pain often prevents them from engaging in these constructive activities.

-Unfortunately, a lot of people avoid restorative outdoor activities because these activities cause or exacerbate the physical pain they experience in their joints or muscles.
+Unfortunately, a lot of people avoid restorative activities because these activities cause or exacerbate the physical pain they experience in their joints or muscles.